BlexBOTTT/text-based-chatbot/README.md

 - rasa train
 - rasa shell

+# default command for conversing with the chatbot in the web's chat widget
 rasa run --enable-api

 rasa run --enable-api --cors "*"

-rasa run -m models --enable-api --cors "*"
+# command if has multiple models saved and want to slect a particular .tar.gz one
 rasa run --enable-api --cors "*" --model <path>

-rasa run --enable-api --cors "*" --port 5005

 # Installation problems
 - FOR FiRTST time installing rasa: